If you are confused about what to do and what not to do during the COVID 19 pandemic when it comes to your workplace

 Communications & Training

 - Make sure to communicate in a simple, clear way – use imagery/visuals or even a podcast to help encourage safe behaviours & get feedback

 - Provide opportunity for employees to raise concerns easily – how are you currently doing this?

 COVID 19 Construction Guidance

 Much of the guidance already outlined applies across different sectors.
 But of course, there are special considerations for each industry.

-Here are some additional thoughts and helpful tips to help if you are working in construction or have a development site on your premises/under your control.
+Here are some additional thoughts and helpful tips if you are working in construction or have a development site on your premises/under your control which requires a site-specific COVID 19 risk assessment to be completed.

 Social Distancing in Construction